 Be yourself!
 We want to make your visit to St. John an enjoyable experience… one that we hope you’ll want to repeat.
 So here are some ot the answers to those questions.

 When you arrive at St. John, park in any open spot in the parking lot and head toward the doors under the canopy.

 When you enter we have a coat room to the right and a stand with bulletins, or program for the service a short ways into the narthex (churchy word for gathering space.)

 Please let the ushers know if you need any assistance to fully participate in our service.
 We have a hearing loop for the hearing impaired which can be accessed on the T-setting of hearing aids as well as headphones and receivers that can be used for the hearing loop.
 If you prefer communion in your pew, there is a basket of individually packaged elements as you enter the sanctuary.
 Please help yourself to them.
 Large-print bulletins and a wheelchair are available for use by attendees.

 You can sit wherever you like and are encouraged to fully participate.

-You can follow along in the program and the pastors will announce the song number if you need to grab the bright red hymnal that’s in the bookrack in your pew to sing along to a hymn.
+You can follow along in the bulletin and hymnals are in the bookrack in your pew to sing along to hymns, but most of them will be preprinted in the bulletin.